-The MTD award noted above, in relation to contributory fault, made the point that 'the BITs are not an insurance against business risk'.
+The MTD award noted above, in relation to contributory fault, made the point that bilateral investment treaties (BITs) 'are not an insurance against business risk'.
 The question that has arisen – particularly in the context of valuing an investor's investment – is the extent to which investors are protected from the risk that their investment might be expropriated.

-The question arises particularly in relation to the discount rate to be applied in a valuation based on discounted cash flows: the discount rate is often adjusted to reflect country risk;47 but if there is a component of that country risk that relates to the possibility of expropriation, should that component be included?
+The question arises particularly in relation to the discount rate to be applied in a valuation based on DCFs: the discount rate is often adjusted to reflect country risk,51 but if there is a component of that country risk that relates to the possibility of expropriation, should that component be included?
 Including a country risk premium serves to increase the discount rate applied, and thereby to reduce the resulting valuation.
-A recent award in the ConocoPhilips case included some discussion on this point.48
+The award in the ConocoPhilips case included some discussion on this point.52

-The tribunal noted first that quantifying a country risk premium using government bond yields would, in the case of Venezuela, be inappropriate: 'to apply to the Projects a country risk premium that reflects the likelihood that Venezuela will default on billions of dollars of sovereign debt is entirely unjustified'.49 The rationale follows in the following paragraph: 'The inclusion of unlawful state action would result in higher discount rates and thus allow Venezuela to benefit from its own unlawful acts'.50
+The tribunal noted first that quantifying a country risk premium using government bond yields would, in the case of Venezuela, be inappropriate: 'to apply to the Projects a country risk premium that reflects the likelihood that Venezuela will default on billions of dollars of sovereign debt is entirely unjustified'.53 The rationale follows in the next paragraph: 'The inclusion of unlawful state action would result in higher discount rates and thus allow Venezuela to benefit from its own unlawful acts.'54

-In concluding, the tribunal clarified that while the bilateral investment treaty (BIT) provides protection against illegal acts, the same level of protection is not provided in respect of 'legal intrusions from the state affecting the economics of an investment';52 and therefore modified the position put forward by the claimants:53
+In concluding, the tribunal clarified that although the BIT provides protection against illegal acts, the same level of protection is not provided in respect of 'legal intrusions from the state affecting the economics of an investment'56 and, therefore, modified the position put forward by the claimants:57

 one of the basic assumptions of the Claimants' experts, i.e. that “in these proceedings the discount rate must be free of expropriation risk and of the risk of wrongful taxation” must be tempered.
 The Projects were not free of the risk of expropriation, provided it was lawful within the framework of Article 6 of the BIT.

-This same issue – the boundary between lawful acts that affect the economics of an investment, and unlawful measures – has been explored in a number of recent awards on the solar cases, which concern the legality or otherwise of measures taken by European Union (EU) governments to reduce the level of regulatory support provided to investors in renewable electricity projects.
+This same issue – the boundary between lawful acts that affect the economics of an investment, and unlawful measures – has been explored in a number of recent awards on solar energy cases, which concern the legality or otherwise of measures taken by governments of European Union Member States to reduce the level of regulatory support provided to investors in renewable electricity projects.

-In 2007, Spain introduced a feed-in-tariff scheme under which investors in solar, wind and other renewable assets were to receive a fixed price for every kWh of electricity produced.54 For photovoltaic solar plants, the tariff was provided for the lifetime of the plant (albeit with a 20 per cent reduction in the rate after 25 years).
-From 2010 to 2013, Spain enacted a series of measures, including a cap on the number of operating hours that would be eligible for the tariff; and in 2014, replaced the original tariff scheme with a different, new scheme for existing solar plants.
+In 2007, Spain introduced a feed-in tariff scheme under which investors in solar, wind and other renewable assets were to receive a fixed price for every kWh of electricity produced.58 For photovoltaic solar plants, the tariff was provided for the lifetime of the plant (albeit with a 20 per cent reduction in the rate after 25 years).
+From 2010 to 2013, Spain enacted a series of measures, including a cap on the number of operating hours that would be eligible for the tariff, and in 2014, replaced the original tariff scheme with a different, new scheme for existing solar plants.

-The various tribunals dealing with the numerous arbitrations that resulted generally agreed that '[T]he fair and equitable treatment standard does not give a right to regulatory stability per se.
-The state has a right to regulate, and investors must expect that the legislation will change, absent a stabilization clause or other specific assurance giving rise to a legitimate expectation of stability'.55
+The various tribunals dealing with the numerous arbitrations that resulted generally agreed that 'the fair and equitable treatment standard does not give a right to regulatory stability per se.
+The state has a right to regulate, and investors must expect that the legislation will change, absent a stabilization clause or other specific assurance giving rise to a legitimate expectation of stability'.59

-They also, however, agreed that 'the right to regulate must be subject to limitations if investor protections are not to be rendered meaningless'.56 Those limitations were expressed by the Charanne tribunal: 'as long as the changes are not capricious or unnecessary and do not amount to suddenly and unpredictably eliminate the essential characteristics of the existing regulatory framework'.57
+They also agreed, however, that 'the right to regulate must be subject to limitations if investor protections are not to be rendered meaningless'.60 Those limitations were expressed by the Charanne tribunal: 'as long as the changes are not capricious or unnecessary and do not amount to suddenly and unpredictably eliminate the essential characteristics of the existing regulatory framework'.61

-In a majority of cases the tribunals found that the introduction of the new regulatory scheme was unlawful.
-The change was described as 'total and unreasonable' in the Eiser case;58 as falling 'outside the acceptable range of legislative and regulatory behaviour' in the Novenergia case;59 as having 'crossed the line from a non-compensable regulatory measure to a compensable breach' in the Foresight case;60 and as being 'radically different' from the established framework in the Watkins case.61
+In a majority of cases, the tribunals found that the introduction of the new regulatory scheme was unlawful.
+The change was described as 'total and unreasonable' in the Eiser case;62 as falling 'outside the acceptable range of legislative and regulatory behaviour' in the Novenergia case;63 as having 'crossed the line from a non-compensable regulatory measure to a compensable breach' in the Foresight case;64 and as being 'radically different' from the established framework in the Watkins case.65

-In some cases, however, the tribunals found that investors could not reasonably have anticipated that the tariff regime would remain unchanged throughout the life of their investments; and that Spain's reforms had not breached its obligation of ensuring a return at reasonable levels.62 In Isolux, for example, the tribunal noted their view that '[t]he only legitimate expectation of the Claimant was a reasonable return on its investment'.63 In the recent FREIF case,64 the tribunal also accepted the reasonable return approach, and referring to the investor's due diligence, found that 'FREIF took the risk in making its investment that there could be a re-adjustment in the tariff regime.
+In some cases, however, the tribunals found that investors could not reasonably have anticipated that the tariff regime would remain unchanged throughout the life of their investments, and that Spain's reforms had not breached its obligation of ensuring a return at reasonable levels.66 In Isolux, for example, the tribunal noted its view that '[t]he only legitimate expectation of the Claimant was a reasonable return on its investment'.67 The same view was expressed more recently by the tribunals in Infracapital68 and Sevilla Baheer.69 In the FREIF case,70 the tribunal also accepted the reasonable return approach and, referring to the investor's due diligence, found that 'FREIF took the risk in making its investment that there could be a re-adjustment in the tariff regime.
 It may have lost the opportunity to earn higher profits, but it did not lose the expectation of a reasonable return'.

 The twin principles of contributory fault (that a tribunal may take into account the extent to which a claimant's own conduct contributed to its loss) and mitigation (that a claimant has a duty to mitigate that loss) are perhaps the longest standing of the defences against a damages claim, and appear to be the most settled.

-The other defences covered in this chapter: corruption (that the agreement under which the original investment was made may have been procured corruptly); and investor risk (that the actions from which the investor has suffered reflect normal commercial risk) appear to have seen more development during recent years.
-The conclusions of some of the tribunals involved in the solar cases – to the effect that investors' legitimate expectations cannot be of anything more than a reasonable return on their investment – are potentially far reaching in their application and seem set to be the subject of debate for some time.
+The other defences covered in this chapter – corruption (that the agreement under which the original investment was made may have been procured corruptly) and investor risk (that the actions from which the investor has suffered reflect normal commercial risk) – appear to have seen more development during recent years.
+The conclusions of some of the tribunals involved in the solar energy cases – to the effect that investors' legitimate expectations cannot be of anything more than a reasonable return on their investment – are potentially far-reaching in their application and seem set to be the subject of debate for some time.

-2 Covered in more detail in Part V of this Investment Treaty Arbitration Review, Chapter 33.
+2 Covered in more detail in Chapter 33 of this Investment Treaty Arbitration Review.

 12 Petroleum Corporation and Occidental Exploration and Production Company v.
-Republic of Ecuador; ICSID ARB/06/11; Award; 5 October 2012.
+Republic of Ecuador, ICSID ARB/06/11, Award (5 Oct.
+2012).

 14 Veteran Petroleum Limited (Cyprus) v.
-The Russian Federation, UNCITRAL, PCA Case No. AA 228; Hulley Enterprises Limited (Cyprus) v.
+The Russian Federation, UNCITRAL, Permanent Court of Arbitration (PCA) Case No. AA 228; Hulley Enterprises Limited (Cyprus) v.
 The Russian Federation, UNCITRAL PCA Case No. AA 226; and Yukos Universal Limited (Isle of Man) v.
-The Russian Federation, UNCITRAL, PCA Case No. AA 227.
+The Russian Federation (Yukos), UNCITRAL, PCA Case No. AA 227.

 15 All three arbitrations shared the same tribunal members.